nagornyi/tg-marquee/README.md

 # Configuration

-If you are running this app on the server, you would need to copy `.env` file to that server first.
+If you are running this application on the server, you will need to copy the `.env` file to the server first.

-Open the Admin page `http://127.0.0.1:8000/admin` and add your Telegram API credentials and Channel ID (your credentials will be stored in a local database).
-Your admin password is the string that you exported to ADMIN_PASSWORD environment variable from `.env` file, please keep it secure.
-Also you can change the messages update interval and marquee scrolling speed from this page.
+Open the admin page `http://127.0.0.1:8000/admin`, then add your Telegram API credentials and channel ID (your credentials are stored in a local database on the same instance).
+Your admin password is the string you exported to the `ADMIN_PASSWORD` environment variable from the `.env` file, please keep it safe.
+You can also change the update interval and marquee scrolling speed from the admin page.

-The first time you access Telegram API with your credentials Telegram will ask you to enter a confirmation code and the `user_session.session` file will be created.
-Please copy this file to the server where you plan to deploy this app if you don't want to enter the confirmation code again.
+The first time you access Telegram API with your credentials, Telegram will ask you to enter a confirmation code and the file `user_session.session` will be created.
+Please copy this file to the server where you want to deploy this application if you don't want to enter the confirmation code again.

 # Usage

-Just open `http://127.0.0.1:8000` to see the scrolling marquee, it will update automatically every 60 seconds, fetching all messages from your Telegram channel using API credentials that you configured on Admin page.
+Open `http://127.0.0.1:8000` to see the scrolling marquee, it will update automatically every 60 seconds (the default period that can be changed along with the scrolling speed).
+The marquee will retrieve all the messages from your Telegram channel using the channel ID that you have specified on the admin page.
+The new messages will be placed at the beginning of the scrolling marquee.